We benchmarked Amazon’s new Aurora database for use with WordPress. Results within.

 Amazon has been an amazing partner to Pagely®, allowing us to scale in every direction needed to support our Enterprise clientele.
 WordPress is becoming ubiquitous and powers a vast swath of websites on the net today.
 To our customers Speed = Revenue.
 The new Aurora Database helps us further deliver on our core promise of high performance and scalable Managed WordPress Hosting

 All Pagely customers benefit from the increased performance as we continue to roll Aurora into production.
-No other major WordPress hosting operation uses Amazon at the scale that we do, therefore this instant performance boost to managed WordPress is unique to Pagely.
+No other major WP hosting operation uses Amazon at the scale that we do, therefore this instant performance boost to managed WordPress is unique to Pagely.
 Once again: If you ain’t first, you’re last.